Introducing the Aston Martin V8 Vantage

 Unless you are 007 and the British Government will go into a deficit to buy you a new Aston 24 times over the last 55 years, you may need to save your ‘money n pennies’ and buy a used one.
 Getting into your Tux after 12 years may be tough, but slip into a 12 year old Vantage and it will fit like a glove.
 Very soon it will feel like an old lover, familiar and occasionally spiteful.
 You can even imagine a Walther PPK in the glove box and the ultimate divorce tool built into the passenger seat with the flick of red button under the gear stick.
 Bond never drove a Vantage, his loss we say and it may even bring you pussy galour.

 The production V8 Vantage was introduced in 2006.
 The all British two seater, deuce coupé, had a bonded aluminium structure for strength and lightness.
-The V8 Vantage was initially powered by a 4.3 L (4300 cc) quad-cam 32-valve V8 which produced 380 bhp However, models produced after 2008 had a 4.7-litre 420 hp (313 kW) V8 (note to Film Ed at M&M).
+The V8 Vantage was initially powered by a 4.3 L (4300 cc) quad-cam 32-valve V8 which produced 380 bhp.
+However, models produced after 2008 have a 4.7-litre 420 hp (313 kW) V8 (note to Film Ed at M&M).

 The V8 Vantage launched at £79,000, (US$110,000, or €104,000).
 When currencies were properly aligned like Britain set them.